How to Get Out of Credit Card Debt Without Paying: 5 Strategies

 Bankruptcy - Chapter 7

-Chapter 7 bankruptcy can wipe the slate clean on credit cards and other debts, but it doesn't work the same as Chapter 13.
-Instead of completing a repayment plan, you agree to hand over some of your assets (if you have any) to the court.
+Unlike Chapter 13, Chapter 7 bankruptcy can wipe the slate clean on credit cards and other debts.
+In a Chapter 7 bankruptcy, you agree to hand some of your assets (if you have any) over to the court.
 The court liquidates those assets and uses the money to pay off your creditors.

 You can walk away from a Chapter 7 filing without paying anything directly to your credit card debts.
 However, you might be required to give up assets unless you qualify for exemptions.
 For example, the federal government may allow you to keep: